andrewchambers/asymcrypt/README.md

 When decrypting, a truncated data stream results in error.

-If arguments are not specified for encrypt, decrypt, sign and verify, they will be read in order from stdin.
+If arguments are not specified for pubkey ,encrypt, decrypt, sign and verify, they will be read in order from stdin.
 This allows scripts to never write key material to disk.

 The info command outputs a single line with 3 fields.